CONDITIONS OF ENTRY

 PRIZES & AWARDS

-· $15,000 Sculptures in the Garden & Mid-Western Regional Council Acquisition.
-SIG & MWRC will be purchasing a sculpture or sculptures from the 2017 exhibition up to the value of $15,000.
-The acquired work/s will be part of the Mid Western Regional Council public art collection.
+· $25,000 Sculptures in the Garden & Mid-Western Regional Council Acquisition Prize.
+The winning acquisition will be part of the Mid Western Regional Council public art collection.

 · $5,000 Moolarben Acquisition Prize.
 The winning acquisition will be part of the Mid-Western Regional Council’s public art collection.